remocons/otpus/README.md

 - When encryption process is fail for any reason. it will return undefined.
 - The encryption data store HMAC ( hash of message and key) info inside.
 - If calculated hmac is distmatched with stored hmac then return undefined.
 - Try this example.
-See the result when modify one single bit of encryption data.
+See the result when modify one byte of encryption data.

 ```js